tnash005/alx-system_engineering-devops/0x01-shell_permissions/README.md

-script that changes the owner
+ script that changes the owner and the group owner